grimch/logidoclet/README.md

     ```
     The Prolog documentation will be generated in the `examples/maven-usage/build/prolog-docs` directory.
 Output will be full output (inlcuding comments) and formatted.

+### Output Files and AI Tool Integration

+LogiDoclet generates several files in the specified output directory (`-d` option), which are crucial for AI agent integration:

+*   **`java_metastructure.pl`**: This file defines the Prolog schema (predicates and their arities) used to represent the Java codebase.
+It's essential for any Prolog-based AI agent to correctly interpret the generated facts.
+*   **`LLM_context.md`**: This Markdown file provides a high-level overview and context of the Java project, intended to be consumed directly by Large Language Models (LLMs).
+It summarizes the project's structure and key components, helping the LLM to quickly grasp the codebase's purpose and organization.
+*   **`templates/master_LLM_context.md.template`**: This file serves as a structured template for initializing AI tools like Claude Code and Gemini CLI.
+It is designed to be copied directly into your project's root directory (or a designated context directory for your AI tool) under a suitable name (e.g., `gemini.md` or `claude.md`).
+The AI tool is then expected to interpret this file, which contains references to `LLM_context.md` and the generated Prolog facts, to establish its initial context about the codebase.
+The template itself does not require manual placeholder replacement by the user.

 ---
 ## Developer Guide